Most product descriptions are terrible.

 4. Justify using superlatives

-Superlatives sound insincere unless you clearly prove why your product is the best, the easiest, or the most advanced.
+Superlatives sound insincere in a product description unless you clearly prove why your product is the best, the easiest, or the most advanced.

 Amazon explains why the Kindle Paperwhite is the world’s thinnest and lightest e-reader.

 The word signature gives the reader the impression that this is something special.
 Amazon goes on to quote the pixel density (300 ppi) and how the reader has glare-free display and twice the amount of storage as previous generations.

 If your product is really the best in its category, provide specific proof why this is the case.
 Otherwise, tone your product copy down or quote a customer who says your product is the most wonderful they’ve ever used.